CodeSyncio/PyWomboAPI/README.md

 ## Usage

-Here’s a quick example of how to use **PyWomboAPI** to make a request to the Wombo AI API:
+Here is a quick example of how to use **PyWomboAPI** to make a request to the Wombo AI API:

 ```python
 import asyncio